sacktock/RL-CCG-project/README.md

 ## Results
 Presented below (as a tensorboard screenshot) is the results of a round robin tournament between the MCTS agent, Q-network agent, two baseline agents, and two state of the art agents (Coac and Reinforced Greediness).

+*Additional results can be found in the paper*

 ### Experiments
 The code for much of the experiments and final validation tournaments outlined in the paper is ommited, this is because it is very similar to the code in **agents.py**.
 Using the code in **agents.py** I'm sure you can quickly work out how to write some code to run a round robin tournament and/or run some experiments by playing around with some of hyper-parameters.

-If you are interested in some of the specific code for some of the experiments please contact me (my personal email is gvien below).
+*If you are interested in some of the specific code for some of the experiments please contact me (my personal email is given below).*

+### Shoutouts
+- The author's of gym-locm "OpenAI Gym Environments for Legends of Code and Magic" - Vieira, Ronaldo and Chaimowicz, Luiz and Tavares, Anderson Rocha.
+Some of the agent code is heavily inspired from the code found in their repo.
+Their reimplementation of LOCM was also vital for the success of this project.
+Their repo can be found here  https://github.com/ronaldosvieira/gym-locm .
+- The author of "Deep-Reinforcement-Learning-Hands-On-Second-Edition" - Maxim Lapan.
+Much of the code for this project is inspired by the code in this book which can be found here https://github.com/PacktPublishing/Deep-Reinforcement-Learning-Hands-On-Second-Edition .

 ### Misc
 If you would like to collaborate on this project and/or want access to the trained models mentioned in the paper then please contact me using my personal email found below.